|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 Ma, Chunguang (Research Institute of Exploration & Development, PetroChina Dagang Oilfield Company) | Zhao, Xianzheng (School of Resources and Environment, University of Electronic Science and Technology of China) | Zhao, Qing (Research Institute of Exploration & Development, PetroChina Dagang Oilfield Company)

-Summary At present, multistage hydrofracturing technology aims to achieve full flow of oil and gas in the reservoir and is one of the key technologies for shale gas exploration and development.
+At present, multi-stage hydrofracturing technology aims to achieve full flow of oil and gas in the reservoir and is one of the key technologies for shale gas exploration and development.
 However, high uncertainty still exists in the currently available monitoring techniques for the depiction of fracturing zones.
 In this paper, we examine the plausibility of effectively monitoring the proppant distribution by borehole radar (BHR) surveys during the hydrofracturing stage increment through numerical simulation.
 The numerical simulation results demonstrate that it is possible to characterize the effective propped volume (EPV) of hydrofractured stages based on the permittivity and conductive changes in the shale gas field before and after fracturing.
-Introduction The multistage hydrofracturing technology aims to achieve full flow of oil and gas in the reservoir and is one of the key technologies for shale gas exploration and development.

 We use least-squares migration to emphasize edge diffractions.
 The inverted forward modeling operator is the chain of three operators: Kirchoff modeling, azimuthal plane-wave destruction and path-summation integral filter.
 Azimuthal planewave destruction removes reflected energy without damaging edge diffraction signatures.
 Path-summation integral guides the inversion towards probable diffraction locations.
 We combine sparsity constraints and anisotropic smoothing in the form of shaping regularization to highlight edge diffractions.
 Anisotropic smoothing enforces continuity along edges.
 Sparsity constraints emphasize diffractions perpendicular to edges and has a denoising effect.
 Synthetic and field data examples illustrate the effectiveness of the proposed approach in denoisingand highlighting edge diffractions, such as channel edges and faults.